Do you remember when you were little and you had all these plans and dreams for your life?

 Rest in God’s goodness.
 Rest in God’s love for me.
 Rest in His mercy.

-Resting is hard.
+It can be hard to just rest.
 Resting is literally doing nothing.
 How can I do nothing when my life is crazy or falling apart?

 How can I rest when I need answers?
 We need to be doing something.
 We need to fix things right?